RalphHightower/blog/_posts/2024/12/2024-12-04-MuskDoxxingFederalEmployees.md

 tags: [Elon Musk, X‐Twitter, dox, federal employees, Department Of Government Efficiency (DOGE), threats, personal safety, politics]
 categories: [Donald Trump]
 date: 2024-12-04 1:41 PM
-excerpt: '"DOGE is not a real department.
-It's a **"presidential advisory committee,"** which sounds very official, but isn't compensated and doesn't come with any real power.
-These committees have a long history of being used to **create the appearance of "doing something" while doing nothing."
+excerpt: "DOGE is not a real department.
+It's a “presidential advisory committee”, which sounds very official, but isn't compensated and doesn't come with any real power.
+These committees have a long history of being used to create the appearance of “doing something” “while doing nothing.”"
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink: